 Outdoor propane gas heaters use a 5-gal.
 LP gas tank to maintain a steady supply of gas and have electronic ignition operation.
 Propane Outdoor Patio Heaters have adjustable heat settings and can warm up a 20 ft. area.
 Stainless steel propane heaters are solidly built, and provide up to 40,000 BTU’s of heating power.

-Outdoor electric patio heaters require a grounded electric outlet which restricts their usage to only certain places.
+Outdoor patio heaters require a grounded electric outlet which restricts their usage to only certain places.
 You can use an extension cord – just remember to use an extension cord designed especially for outdoor use.

 Fire Pits and Fire Bowls: